 m["Count with rating 5"] = tt.agg.sum( tt.where(m["Rating.MEAN"] == 5, m["contributors.COUNT"], 0), scope=tt.scope.origin(l["Category"], l["App"]), )

-Essentially the above code snippet is similar to the one from Pandas, in the sense we need to select only the apps with “Rating” equals to 5.
-However, atoti aggregates the count at scope of the “App” and “Category” level.
+Essentially the above code snippet is similar to the one from Pandas, in the sense we need to select only the apps with “Rating” equals 5.
+However, Atoti aggregates the count at the scope of the “App” and “Category” levels.
 This means that we can visualize the number of apps with rating 5 at any level:

 Visualizing top 10 categories